dbsGen/SlimeRefresh/README.md

 SlimeRefresh
 =================================================

-A lovely refresh style looks like ``` UIRefreshControl ```.
+A lovely refreshing style looks like ``` UIRefreshControl ```.
 It's looks like the Slime so I named it SlimeRefresh.

 Screenshot: